Knowledge And Experience Are What Matter

-Serving individuals and families in the Tri-County area and throughout the low country, our firm represents parties requesting spousal support, as well as those opposing an award of spousal support.
+Serving individuals and families in the Tri-County area, including Charleston, Berkeley and Dorchester Counties, our firm represents parties requesting spousal support, as well as those opposing an award of spousal support.

 Unlike other states, South Carolina has no law that guarantees an award of spousal support.
-If a request for spousal support is made, the court will consider several factors, but ultimately, the decision to award spousal support is in the discretion of the court.
+However, in certain situations, it is almost always ordered.
+If a request for spousal support is made, the court will consider multiple factors but ultimately the decision to award spousal support is at the discretion of the court.

 - Duration of the marriage

 - Educational background